Close Fidelity Account

 Closing a Fidelity Account for a Deceased Client

 Closing an account for an account holder who has passed away is a little more involved.
-To start the process, fill out Fidelity’s online form for a deceased customer and attach a death certificate if available.
+To start the process, fill out Fidelity’s online death-notification form and attach a death certificate if it is available.
 The account will be restricted, and more time and work will be necessary to eventually get it closed.

 About the Author